RedvsGreen-org/Docs/docs/source/gettingstarted.rst

 Make sure you add the correct dns settings, as it will become very slow if it cannot resolve dns names.

-6. When you are done hit Ok and exit the application
+6. When you are done hit OK and exit the application
 7. Now we need to restart it.
 Type "shutdown -r now" in the cli and it should restart

 Verify that it works by accessing the device by ssh this time.